Waitangiroto Nature Reserve: History

 The kōtuku colony was known to local Māori, and in 1860 they unsuccessfully petitioned the authorities to create a native reserve which included it.

 On 30 December 1865 surveyor Gerhard Mueller took a waka and paddled up the "Waitangi-Roto" River, in search of a lake he was told was fifteen or twenty miles inland.
 A few miles up the river, he came across the "cranery", and described the white herons there in a letter to his wife Bannie:Of these birds (near 4 ft. high) imagine seeing around you from 50 to 60, sitting on high pines and lower trees, in a circle of about 150 yards, their pure white feathers shining in the sun.
 It was a glorious sight—I gave up pulling, and watched the tribe for a long time.
 They were not at all shy—kept up a continual 'plappering' amongst themselves, and seemed to be astonished at me more than afraid ...
 I am glad now I had no gun with me—it would have been a pity to disturb this peaceful community.This was the first sighting of the kōtuku colony by Europeans.
 Six years after Mueller's account Thomas Potts visited and counted 25 nests.
 In 1876 Augustus Hamilton found only six nests remaining, and because "certain miscreants destroyed a quantity of nearly-hatched eggs", tearing down saplings to procure them, the birds had abandoned the colony; Hamilton hoped the birds would "find a more secure place for their new home".

+A short documentary film about the kōtuku breeding colony was produced by the New Zealand National Film Unit in 1954.
+The film was shown as a preview to Queen Elizabeth II in Christchurch during her five week long visit to New Zealand, after the Queen was honoured with a Māori greeting "Welcome, O stranger from beyond the horizon, the rare white heron of a single flight".